-Eliminating configuration dependencies A solution to the complexity caused by configuration dependencies is to eliminate them via better configuration design.
-We believe that some dependencies are not necessary but result from poor configuration design.
+Eliminating Configuration Dependencies.
+A fundamental solution to the complexity caused by configuration dependencies is to eliminate them via better configuration design.
+Some dependencies are not necessary but result from poor design.
 For example, the dependency between dfs.hosts and dfs.hosts.exclude in §4.3 should be eliminated-if a host string is in both, it is unknown whether it will be allowed or blocked.
 Also, min and max value dependencies can be designed as values in a range type to help users keep track of dependent parameters.
-On the other hand, many dependencies exist for good reasons, e.g., mapreduce.map.memory.mb and yarn.scheduler.maximum-allocation-mb both control memory allocation at different levels.
+However, most dependencies exist for good reasons, e.g., mapreduce.map.memory.mb and yarn.scheduler.maximum-allocation-mb both control memory allocation at different levels.
 So, it is important to investigate radical new designs to eliminate unnecessary dependencies and to effectively manage existing ones.

 Better Handling.
 Configuration dependencies are often not systematically handled w.r.t. checking, error handling, and feedback §5.
-Testing and analysis tools are needed to detect deficiencies in handling and to improve usability and reliability of configurable software. cDep can provide dependency information to enhance misconfiguration injection testing [87, 97] configuration checking/validation [37, 49, 70, 71, 79, 89, 95], and configuration-aware software testing [42, 45, 53, 60, 62-64, 69, 75-77].
+Testing and analysis tools are needed to detect deficiencies in handling and to improve usability and reliability of configurable software.
+CDEP can provide dependency information to enhance misconfiguration injection testing [12, 70] configuration checking/validation [2, 11, 75, 76, 77, 18, 19], configuration-aware software testing [20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30], and many others [81].

-Applying NLP to discover configuration dependencies.
-A potential direction is to add NLP (Natural Language Processing) to discover new types of configuration dependencies.
+Applying NLP for Discover Configuration Dependencies.
+A future direction is to add NLP (Natural Language Processing) to CDEP.
 Some dependencies collected from documents do not have common source code patterns (§4.3) and would be hard to find using program analysis.
 Using the definitions in §4, text features can be built with focus on descriptions of dependencies.

-Recent work has shown promises of applying NLP techniques to infer configuration constraints [83] but do not consider configuration dependencies between multiple configuration parameters.
-Further, data mining based methods can be used to discover more dependencies from large-scale datasets [85].
+Building a General Infrastructure for Configuration Research.
+Although CDEP is only for configuration dependency analysis, there is some module inside it which could benefit other configuration related research projects.
+More specifically, we think the coloring module from CDEP which returns all colored variables by configuration parameters could be used by other projects which try to understand the usage of configuration parameters inside the software.
+This part is not finished yet and we plan to decouple it from CDEP as a separate module in the future.
 Threats to Validity.
 Manually finding configuration dependencies from text sources is error prone, and we may miss or mis-classify dependencies.
 To reduce this risk, two inspectors double-checked the results.
-Our results may not generalize to other systems; we only studied (1) software for cloud and datacenter systems, and (2) software with well defined configuration APIs. cDep can only find configuration dependencies with code patterns that we manually identified.
+Our results may not generalize to other systems; we only studied (1) software for cloud and datacenter systems, and (2) software with well defined configuration APIs.
+CDEP can only find configuration dependencies with code patterns that we manually identified.
 Thus, we cannot claim to have found all the configuration dependencies in the projects studied.
-However, cDep proved our concept, and showed that automatic configuration dependency discovery is feasible and should be improved more in the future.
+However, CDEP proved our concept, and showed that automatic configuration dependency discovery is feasible and should be improved more in the future.

-8 RELATED WORK
+CHAPTER 8: RELATED WORK

-The prevalence and severity of software misconfigurations have driven the design and development of a number of detection and diagnosis techniques [34, 35, 37, 43, 49, 59, 70, 71, 79-82, 87, 89, 95, 96].
+The prevalence and severity of software misconfigurations have driven the design and development of a number of detection and diagnosis techniques [12, 2, 13, 14, 15, 75, 82, 83, 76, 77, 84, 11, 18, 19, 85].
 Detection aims at detecting misconfiguration before deployment, while diagnosis identifies root-causes of misconfigurations that caused failures, performance issues, and incorrect results.